Cooking Gorgeous

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making these mini Chocolate&Strawberry tarts as much as you enjoy eating them! 🙂
+I hope you enjoy the process of making these delicious mini Chocolate and Strawberry tarts as much as you enjoy eating them! 🙂

 Chocolate &strawberry mini tarts